watermark

 References

-A professional translator should have several references available - clients who have outsourced relatively large-scale projects with satisfactory results.
-Check these references.
-Many translators put Microsoft on their resume as soon as they receive a Microsoft manual translation from a local translation agency, but this does not always mean they have directly worked with Microsoft before.
+Professional translators should be able to provide references—clients who have outsourced large-scale projects with satisfactory results.
+Verify these references.
+Some translators list companies like Microsoft on their resume after translating a Microsoft manual for a local agency, even if they’ve never worked directly with Microsoft.
 Ask for both direct and indirect references.

-Note that in the world of game localization, some agencies forbid their translators to mention any games they have localized for them in their resumes.
-Sometimes this is because of non-disclosure agreements, but often it's merely a way to safeguard their position as a middleman.
+In game localization, some agencies forbid translators from mentioning the games they have localized in their resumes.
+While this can sometimes be due to non-disclosure agreements, it often serves to protect the agency's role as a middleman.

 Education